MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-previousversions.md

 For the first scan cycle, the scanner inspects all files in the configured data stores and then for subsequent scans, only new or modified files are inspected.

-You can force the scanner to inspect all files again by running [Start-AIPScan](/powershell/module/azureinformationprotection/Start-AIPScan) with the `-Reset` parameter.
-The scanner must be configured for a manual schedule, which requires the `-Schedule` parameter to be set to **Manual** with [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration).
+You can force the scanner to inspect all files again by running `Start-AIPScan` with the `-Reset` parameter.
+The scanner must be configured for a manual schedule, which requires the `-Schedule` parameter to be set to **Manual** with `Set-AIPScannerConfiguration`.

 Alternatively, you can force the scanner to inspect all files again from the **Azure Information Protection - Nodes** blade in the Azure portal.
 Select your scanner from the list, and then select the **Rescan all files** option: